RoberioArnaud/Gerenciador-de-Encomendas/README.md

 ## 📄 Licença

-Este projeto está sob a licença MIT.
-Sinta-se livre para usar, modificar e distribuir.
+Este projeto está sob a licença CC BY-NC.

 ---